 There are several reasons why a woman finds her muscles and joints are particularly sensitive around the time of her menstruation.
 Some of them include-

 - Hormones – They might find the effects hormones can have on muscles and joints surprising.
 These are often overlooked.
-Between ovulation and period, the hormone progesterone is dominant compared to oestrogen.
+Between ovulation and period, the hormone progesterone is dominant compared to estrogen.
 There is some evidence to suggest that progesterone may have some suppressing action on the immune system.
-As women approach their period it is also important to take into the account the big drop in oestrogen they experience.
-Oestrogen is important for lubricating their joints and low levels can mean they can easily become dehydrated – this makes them more susceptible to irritation.
+As women approach their period it is also important to take into the account the big drop in estrogen they experience.
+Estrogen is important for lubricating their joints and low levels can mean they can easily become dehydrated – this makes them more susceptible to irritation.

 - Prostaglandins – It is likely that prostaglandins have a big part to play in muscle and joint aches.
 Prostaglandins are released from her womb in order to initiate contractions which ultimately give her period.
 In excess, prostaglandins can diffuse past the womb into surrounding areas and also into her blood stream.
 As they diffuse into nearby areas, this is possibly why many women feel that their period pains can radiate into their backs and down their legs.
 If these hormone-like chemicals make it into their blood stream, they can exert a more widespread inflammatory response.
 Many women experience headaches as well.

 - Magnesium – As levels of important hormones drop, so can the levels (or efficiency) of certain minerals.
-Oestrogen can affect the uptake and utilisation of magnesium and sufficient levels are crucial for healthy muscles – low levels can result in aches, pains and cramps.
+Estrogen can affect the uptake and utilization of magnesium and sufficient levels are crucial for healthy muscles – low levels can result in aches, pains and cramps during the menstruation.